Japan October wages up just 0.1 percent year on year, disappointing to PM Abe

 Overtime pay, a barometer of strength in corporate activity, rose 5.4 percent in the year to October, up for a seventh straight month, with a 9.8 percent gain in overtime at manufacturers, both logging their biggest increases since May 2012.

-However, a slide in regular pay as well as an increase in low-wage part-timers dragged down overall pay, data from the labor ministry showed on Tuesday.
+However, a slide in regular pay as well as an increase in low-wage part-timers dragged down overall pay, data from the labour ministry showed on Tuesday.

 Sluggish wages are discouraging to Prime Minister Shinzo Abe, who has urged firms to raise salaries to create a virtuous cycle of higher incomes and consumption, bigger corporate profits and investment that ultimately would end 15 years of deflation.